 - 1. Understand and apply the knowledge of statiscal techniques in the analysis of biological data. - 2.
-Apply the fundamental ideas of statistical tools for data analysis, interpretation and inference based on experimental data collected from the conduct of biological experiments. - 3.
-Use the sampling techniques and regression analysis in bio problems for development of correlations of the system
+Apply the fundamental ideas of statistical tools for data analysis, interpretation and inference - 3.
+Experimental data collection and analysis from the conduct of biological experiments. - 4.
+Use the sampling techniques and regression analysis in bio problems for development of correlations of the system - 5.
+Optimization of bioprocess system to increase the productivity